About Racine West — In Depth

 Criminal Records

 The criminal records system in Boone County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-These records are maintained by the Boone County Sheriff's Office and the West Virginia State Police.
-Residents can conduct background checks through the West Virginia Bureau of Investigation, which provides comprehensive criminal history reports.
-The Boone County Circuit Clerk also plays a role in maintaining court-related criminal records, accessible to the public under state law.
+Residents can conduct background checks through the West Virginia State Police, which provides criminal history reports.
+The Boone County Circuit Clerk also helps with maintaining court related criminal records, accessible to the public under state law.

 Vital Records